uclaacm/hack-curriculum/stackschool/3-servers/README.md

 }
 ```

-## 3.2 Web API's: What's on the Menu?
+## 3.2 Web APIs: What's on the Menu?

 Now that our server and client have a common language, it's time to take things a step further.
 Let's revisit the restaurant analogy.
 How does the customer know what they're allowed to order?
 They can't just demand to be served whatever they want, because the restaurant might not be able to accommodate their request[^8].
 That's why every restaurant has a menu!
 There needs to be a way to let customers know what they can order.
 Clients and servers are much the same.
 There needs to be an understanding between them about what the server can do for the client, and this is accomplished using the **API**, or Application Programming Interface.
 You may have heard this term before.
 It's another one of those nebulous phrases that gets thrown around a lot, but is rarely defined concretely.

 In general, an API is just a way for two computer programs to interact with each other.
 Think of the customer at a restaurant as one program and the staff as another.
 The customer hasn't eaten in 16 hours and is craving a burrito with carnitas and guacamole[^9].
 Using the menu (the API), the customer is able to enjoy the result of the staff's work and they don't need to attend 4 years of culinary school in order to do it!
 Put another way, the API allows us to interact with a blackbox and receive meaningful results.
-API's can be found everywhere in software engineering, but we will be creating more specialized API's called **Web API's**[^10].
+APIs can be found everywhere in software engineering, but we will be creating more specialized APIs called **Web APIs**[^10].

 <details>
 <summary>